 - Father Mulcahy also explains the ceremony to the other members of the 4077th, showing just how much he respects the Korean people and their traditions.

-- In the episode "Where There's a Will, There's a War", Hawkeye writes out his last will and testament in the event that he is killed while serving in an aid station under heavy fire.
+- In "Where There's a Will, There's a War", Hawkeye writes out his last will and testament in the event that he is killed while serving in an aid station under heavy fire.
 While writing it, he reminisces about his friends and writes out something about each one of them that he loves.
-The one person he can't seem to find the right words for is BJ, until he has an epiphany and leaves to Erin Hunnicutt a list of all the people her father saved during the war.
+The one person he can't seem to find the right words for is BJ, until he has an epiphany and leaves to Erin Hunnicutt a list of all the people her father has operated on during the war.

 - It's a bit twisted, but in "Rally Round the Flagg, Boys," a GI is disgruntled that Hawkeye took a wounded North Korean officer ahead of his friend.
 Throughout the episode, the GI is giving Hawkeye trouble, and a few jokes are made at Hawkeye's expense about how he's short-tempered.
 The GI finally confronts Hawkeye in his tent, who is reluctant to hurt him for a number of reasons.
 He's got Hawkeye backed into a corner, attacking him with a cane, when an absolutely furious BJ bursts in and grabs the GI by the shirt.
 BJ is shaking the man and saying he should break his neck when Hawkeye grabs him to get him to cool off.
 Shows just how protective BJ can get of his friends.